shred/commons-suncalc/README.md

 System.out.println("Azimuth: " + position.getAzimuth() + "°");
 ```

-See the [online documentation](https://shredzone.org/maven/commons-suncalc/) for API details.
+See the [online documentation](https://shredzone.org/maven/commons-suncalc/) for examples and API details.

 See the [migration guide](https://shredzone.org/maven/commons-suncalc/migration.html) for how to migrate from a previous version.